 The photos are taken by V.M.
 Lansink, V.M and D.C.
 Goosen, part of Het Utrechts Archief collection.

 These are the campaign promotion materials created together with Steffie Padmos.
-With the aim to let people understand each other better, Steffie created a visual language that represents the diversity of the neighborhood that the data reveals with a circus-like feel.
+With the aim to let people understand each other better, Steffie created a visual language that represents the neighboorhood's diversity, as revealed by the data, and added circus-like elements.

 Together with Ibo Ibelings and Jelle Reith, we created AIML.
 Combining AI (artificial intelligence) with ML (machine learning), AIML gauges people's mood in a specific neighborhood.